qwang70/GraphVizDotToDatabaseParsing/README.md

 Although DOT script language specifies how the graph should be drawn and output, it does not imply any structure information of a graph.
 Out tool reveals the underlying structure of the graph.
 Specifically, it classifies different types of nodes, edges, and the formal concept analysis based hierarchic structure of each type.

+### What is FCA

+FCA stands for Formal concept analysis.
+It is useful to describe relationships between a set of objects and a set of attributes.
+In GVA System, a set of objects is a set of nodes/edges in the graphviz generated image, and a set of attributes is a set of graphviz attributes for nodes/edges.

+ FCA produces a concept lattice: a collection of formal concepts that are hierarchically ordered by a subconcept-superconcept relation.

 ### Architecture Walkthrough: